BramVanroy/CommonCrawl-CreativeCommons/README.md

 While `local` alternatives are given for running the pipeline on your local machine, the recommended use is via SLURM through `scripts/run_slurm.py`.
 Usage is facilitated via the SLURM launch scripts in `slurm/launch.slurm`.
 To use the scripts, you do need to take care of some things:

-1. The pipeline includes a check to see whether a sample exists in the FineWeb-2 dataset as a quality signal.
+1. The pipeline includes a check to see whether a sample exists in the FineWeb(-2) dataset as a quality signal.
 Download the DuckDB files of the languages that you are interested in.
-By default we process the languages mentioned above, so to download those to the expected `duckdbs/fineweb-2` directory inside this project root:
+By default we process the languages mentioned above, so to download those to the expected `duckdbs/fineweb-2` directory inside this project root.

+**Update:** this step is now automated.
+You do not have to do it manually anymore, but obviously if that works better for your workflow you can still do that.

 ```shell
 huggingface-cli download BramVanroy/fineweb-2-duckdbs fw2-afr_Latn.duckdb --local-dir duckdbs/fineweb-2/ --repo-type dataset